Why do I still get a holding page/403 forbidden message after I have uploaded my website?

 Check that the files have uploaded.
 You can either do this via FTP or by using the File manager in your 123 Reg control panel.

 Make sure that your files have been uploaded into the correct folder.
 If you have a Linux hosting package, you will need to upload your files to the public_html folder.
-If you have a Windows hosting package, you will need to upload your files to the content folder within the web directory.
+If you have a Windows hosting package, you will need to upload your files within the httpdocs directory.

 Type in the full URL of a file you know is there, for example an image (e.g. http://www.mydomain.co.uk/image.jpg)